thedhinakarr/thedhinakarr/README.md

-🌑 "Apply them constantly, to everything that happens: Physics.
+Apply them constantly, to everything that happens: Physics.
 Ethics.
-Logic."
-                                                              - Marcus Aurelius
+Logic.